How to trace your family tree

 We tend to have a pretty short-term view of our family lineage.
 We may be interested in the lives of our grandparents, and perhaps our great-grandparents, but after that don’t tend to know too much.
 And you can understand why: with each passing generation, the link to people that lived long ago becomes weaker and weaker.
 It’s not that you have no interest in who those people are; it’s just that there isn’t anyone around to tell you anything about them, including their names.

 But the good news is that you don’t necessarily have to rely on your relatives to tell you the stories of your ancestors.
-You can do your own digging, and piece together your family tree.
+You can do your own digging, and piece together your family tree or use a family tracing service.
 Indeed, the reason that some people know who their relatives were is that there was someone in the family that put the time into conducting the research.
 In this article, we’re going to take a look at some tried and tested methods for tracing your family tree.

 But before we get into how you can do it, let’s first think about why you would want to.
 What is the point in digging up the past, and learning about your heritage?
 Well, there are plenty of points.
 For one, it can be fun.
 Indeed, once you get the ball rolling, you’ll likely find that you become somewhat obsessed with finding out more and more.